publiccodenet/publiccode.net/codebases/index.md

 ## Incubation

-Codebases in incubation are working to comply with the [Standard for Public Code](https://standard.publiccode.net/).
+Codebases in incubation are working to meet the [Standard for Public Code](https://standard.publiccode.net/).

 These codebases are currently in incubation: